abhi-shek-143/InventoryHub/README.md

 1. Open the solution in Visual Studio.
 2. Set `InventoryHub` as the startup project.
 3. Press `Ctrl + F5` to run the application.
+4. Create an Nunit3 test project under the inventory hub solution named `InventoryHub.Tests`.
+Move the test files to the test project and conduct test using test explorer.

 ## Run Unit Tests